tgc-bot/FourAcesContracts/Membership.md

 9. Members MUST act in good faith, to the best of their ability, to ensure this contract is followed.

-10. Members have an ethical obligation to notify the dealer of any mistakes or oversights.
+10. Members SHOULD inform the dealer of any mistakes or oversights.

 11. The Casino SHALL aim to be more open in its decisions and changes.

 12. **The chips used within the Casino have
     *<span class="underline">no</span>* real-world value.**

-## Termination of Membership
+## II: Termination of Membership

-13. This contract MAY be terminated by either the person that has signed it; or the Staff as outlined in situations where a violation of contract occurred, as described below:
+1. This contract MAY be terminated by either the person that has signed it; or the Staff as outlined in situations where a violation of contract occurred, as described below:

-    14. A Member MAY request themselves be terminated by giving a written notice via the Four Aces official Discord™ server.
+    1. A Member MAY request themselves be terminated by giving a written notice via the Four Aces official Discord™ server.
         Management SHALL then terminate the Member.

-    15. A Member MAY also be terminated for violations or breaches of this Contract, or the Staff contract, within sections of these Terms.
+    2. A Member MAY also be terminated for violations or breaches of this Contract, or the Staff contract, within sections of these Terms.

-    16. A Member MAY also be terminated for violations of Coundon Court’s policies.
+    3. A Member MAY also be terminated for violations of Coundon Court’s policies.

-    17. A Member MAY also be terminated for violations of applicable UK law.
+    4. A Member MAY also be terminated for violations of applicable UK law.

-    18. Pursuant to *<span class="underline">\[b\]</span>*, a Member MAY be terminated for severe breaches of contract, in which case a specific authorisation from a clause within the Terms is not needed, and only a unanimous agreement decision by Management is needed.
+    5. Pursuant to *<span class="underline">\[b\]</span>*, a Member MAY be terminated for severe breaches of contract, in which case a specific authorisation from a clause within the Terms is not needed, and only a unanimous agreement decision by Management is needed.

-14. In the scenario of a Termination of Membership, the follow SHALL
+2. In the scenario of a Termination of Membership, the follow SHALL
     apply:

-    19. The Member MUST hand over any chips that they have, or have access to, to the Casino.
+    6. The Member MUST hand over any chips that they have, or have access to, to the Casino.

-    20. The Member will be revoked access to certain channels within the official Discord server.
+    7. The Member will be revoked access to certain channels within the official Discord server.

-    21. Any Terminated Member SHALL NOT interfere with the running or games of the Casino.
+    8. Any Terminated Member SHALL NOT interfere with the running or games of the Casino.

-    22. A Terminated Member MUST still abide by these Terms of Contract if they remain, or intend to remain, within the Casino grounds.
+    9. A Terminated Member MUST still abide by these Terms of Contract if they remain, or intend to remain, within the Casino grounds.

-    23. Pursuant to *<span class="underline">\[d\]</span>*, any
+    10. Pursuant to *<span class="underline">\[d\]</span>*, any
         Terminated Member that remains on Casino grounds (within the Casino) MUST still abide by the Terms of Membership that they are able to, to the extent necessary to uphold order.

-    24. If a Terminated Member leaves the Casino completely and entirely, they are no longer required to abide by these Terms to any effect
+    11. If a Terminated Member leaves the Casino completely and entirely, they are no longer required to abide by these Terms to any effect

-    25. Pursuant to *<span class="underline">\[f\]</span>*, *completely
+    12. Pursuant to *<span class="underline">\[f\]</span>*, *completely
         and entirely*, is defined as having left and not returned to the Casino for a period of no less than six (6) weeks.

-## Chip Ownership
+## III: Chip Ownership

-15. All chips used are owned by Troy Smitten, and SHALL NOT be lost, damaged, destroyed, exchanged, given or otherwise transferred except as allowed through the Casino’s operations or through explicit consent of Mr Smitten.
+1. All chips used are owned by Troy Smitten, and SHALL NOT be lost, damaged, destroyed, exchanged, given or otherwise transferred except as allowed through the Casino’s operations or through explicit consent of Mr Smitten.

-16. All Chips are leased ownership to the Casino.
+2. All Chips are leased ownership to the Casino.
 The Casino has supreme authority on any chips where they are involved in the Casino’s operations.
 An exception is given where there are reasonable requirements that Troy Smitten have the final say on the chip(s) in question.

-17. Chips MUST NOT be possessed by any person that has not agreed to this Contract.
+3. Chips MUST NOT be possessed by any person that has not agreed to this Contract.
 Any person that attempts to do so MUST first agree to this Contract and its Terms, fully and completely to the extent necessary to protect the Casino and its operations.

-18. In the scenario of play, a Member MAY allow another individual to possess or otherwise hold their chips.
+4. In the scenario of play, a Member MAY allow another individual to possess or otherwise hold their chips.
 In this case, the Member SHALL first disclose to Management exactly how many, and which type, of chips, are to be held by this Member.

-    26. In the circumstance where Management is not informed, the Casino takes zero responsibilities and offers no assistance or insurance on those chips – Management MAY consider such chips to be in the possession of whoever indeed possesses them, even if an agreement was made (but of course, was not disclosed to Management)
+    1. In the circumstance where Management is not informed, the Casino takes zero responsibilities and offers no assistance or insurance on those chips – Management MAY consider such chips to be in the possession of whoever indeed possesses them, even if an agreement was made (but of course, was not disclosed to Management)

-## Privacy and Data Policy
+## IV: Privacy and Data Policy

-19. The Four Aces Casino records the following information of all members, stored for an as-of-currently indefinite period of time:
+1. The Four Aces Casino records the following information of all members, stored for an as-of-currently indefinite period of time:

-    27. Member’s Name
+    1. Member’s Name

-    28. Member’s Discord Information
+    2. Member’s Discord Information

-    29. Information within the Casino:
+    3. Information within the Casino:

-        2. Member’s count of chips (per week, via audits)
+        1. Member’s count of chips (per week, via audits)

-        3. Member’s number of citations, their severity and reasons.
+        2. Member’s number of citations, their severity and reasons.

-        4. Member’s number of awards, their type and reasons.
+        3. Member’s number of awards, their type and reasons.

-20. The Casino’s discord bot additionally records all messages that are sent within the Casino’s discord server and to the bot’s private messages.
+2. The Casino’s discord bot additionally records all messages that are sent within the Casino’s discord server and to the bot’s private messages.

-    30. These message logs are only visible to the Bot’s owner, Alex.
+    4. These message logs are only visible to the Bot’s owner, Alex.

-    31. These messages will not be deleted, but a Member MAY request to see all logs the bot has that the member has sent.
-This request will be honoured to the best of Alex’s ability and will be performed in a reasonably timed period.
+    5. These messages will not be deleted, but a Member MAY request to see all logs the bot has that the member has sent. (through a FOI/Freedom of Information request)

+    6. This request MUST be answered to within 5 (five) working days of the request initially being sent.

+    7. The request MAY be rejected, but only for:

+        4. Reasons as outlined as per the Freedom of Information Act\[1\]

+    8. The request MAY be redacted, but only information that is:

+        5. Not relevant to the request;

+        6. Outside the scope of the request;

+        7. Otherwise private; or

+        8. Not from the person themselves

+    9. Any member MAY request a FOI request for any logs; but redactions will apply as per above.

+    10. Additionally, if the request is specifically large or time consuming, an extension MAY given such that the request is answered within the time as per
+        *<span class="underline">\[c\]</span>* but delivered at a later date, within a reasonable time period.

+        1.
-## Poker
+## V: Poker

-21. Poker buy-ins are 25 chips.
+1. Poker buy-ins are 25 chips.

-22. A player MAY raise by any amount they wish, so long as they have the chips required to do so.
+2. A player MAY raise by any amount they wish, so long as they have the chips required to do so.

-    32. **The Casino MAY enforce a ‘table stake’ standard; a player MAY NOT bring any new or additional chips to the table after their cards have been distributed by the dealer. **
+    1.  **The Casino MAY enforce a ‘table stake’ standard; a player MAY NOT bring any new or additional chips to the table after their cards have been distributed by the dealer. **

-23. A player MAY only remove chips from the pot with any Staff member’s approval, and only in situations that would require it, and where it would not be unfair to other players.
+3. A player MAY only remove chips from the pot with any Staff member’s approval, and only in situations that would require it, and where it would not be unfair to other players.

-24. A player MAY fold at any time.
+4. A player MAY fold at any time.
 When a player folds, they are no longer able to bet and MUST return their cards to the dealer.
 A player that has folded MUST remain folded until the end of the match.
 An exception CAN be made by consensus of Management, but only when the next player has not bet yet.

-25. A player MAY go all in once betting starts.
+5. A player MAY go all in once betting starts.
 After an all-in, a showdown is immediately done

-    33. If only two players go all-in, then the lowest all-in bet is matched by the player with more chips, and any excess that player has is returned.
+    2. If only two players go all-in, then the lowest all-in bet is matched by the player with more chips, and any excess that player has is returned.

-    34. If more than two players are present, the following applies after one goes all-in:
+    3. If more than two players are present, the following applies after one goes all-in:

-        5. If the lowest all-in bet is no more than either 250, or ¼ of the total main pot’s value, then the below applies.
-Else, previous rules apply.
+        1. If the lowest all-in bet is no more than either 250, or ¼ of the total main pot’s value, then the below applies.
+Else, previous (standard) rules apply.

-        6. The remaining players continue to play as per normal to the remaining rounds.
+        2. The remaining players continue to play as per normal to the remaining rounds.

-        7. Once all the rounds have been completed and all five cards have been placed and the final round has been performed, each of the players’ hands is looked at to see who wins
+        3. Once all the rounds have been completed and all five cards have been placed and the final round has been performed, each of the players’ hands is looked at to see who wins

-        8. Any member MAY win the main pot: whichever member has the highest hand MAY win the main pot
+        4. Any member MAY win the main pot: whichever member has the highest hand MAY win the main pot

-        9. For the side pot, only the members that continued betting (ie: not the all-in player) MAY win the pot; it is the player that gains the highest amount who wins this pot.
+        5. For the side pot, only the members that continued betting (ie: not the all-in player) MAY win the pot; it is the player that gains the highest amount who wins this pot.

-    35. These bets ***MUST*** be kept in separate places, with the ‘main pot’ all in bet being placed closest to the dealer, and each subsequent being placed *clearly separate* away from the dealer.
+    4. These bets ***MUST*** be kept in separate places, with the ‘main pot’ all in bet being placed closest to the dealer, and each subsequent being placed *clearly separate* away from the dealer.

-26. A player MAY bet once all players have paid the buy-in, have all their cards, and the first 3 cards are placed down.
+6. A player MAY bet once all players have paid the buy-in, have all their cards, and the first 3 cards are placed down.
 A player MAY call a previous player’s bet, and match it with their own chips if there are less than five cards on the table.
 A player MAY raise